The 2025 Northwest Control-Line Regionals

 Pacific Northwest modelers once again hosted one of nation's biggest control-line model aviation events over Memorial Day Weekend, with enthusiasts from all over the western United States and Canada gathering in Roseburg, Ore., for three days of flying and socializing.

 Weather was good for CL flying, with mild temperatures, though variable winds did create some flying challenges at times.
 A little drizzle on a cool Sunday morning was not enough to affect the events.
 Attendance was good in all events except Combat, which was down to a minimum number of fliers.
-Forty-four individuals accounted for 127 event entries, compared with 49 and 122 at the 2024 Regionals.
+Forty-six individuals accounted for 127 event entries, compared with 49 and 122 at the 2024 Regionals.
 Participation was strong in Aerobatics, Navy Carrier, Racing, Scale and Speed.

 This was the 10th time the Regionals has been held in Roseburg in this current stint (it also was held here from 1996 to 2001), and plans are already underway for the 2026 event.